Dyvinia/beat-saber-overlay/README.md

 ```

 - `ip=<address>` and `port=<port>`
-	* to events from another IP and/or port.
+	* Use another IP and/or port.
 - `top`
 	* Moves the overlay to the top and reverses the layout vertically
 - `scale=<scaling>`